Dasha Mart Sizzles In Blue Bikini That Leaves Little To The Imagination

 “Bikini looks amazing on you!
 Give it a 10!” a fourth fan chimed in.

 Dasha took to Instagram a few days ago and flaunted her cleavage in a sexy mini dress.
-The number was white with red roses on it, and it featured buttons up the front.
+The number was white with red roses on it, and featured buttons up the front.
 She got flirty with the camera and raised the hem, teasing a look at her thighs while showing off her toned pins.